Aortic Dissection Repair

 on where along your aorta the tear occurs.
 Treatment also depends on where the tear

-This is the part of the aorta that goes up through your chest toward your head.
+part of the aorta that goes up through your chest toward your head.

 Why might I need an aortic dissection repair?